Hype-DevRel/lit-protocol-hacker-guide.github.io/README.md

 ## **Gaming**

 - **Autonomous NPCs application**: Create immersive gaming experiences with Lit Actions, where non-player characters (NPCs) can interact with players using decentralized oracles and cross-chain messaging.
-- **Decentralized gaming tournaments Application**: Develop a decentralized gaming tournament platform using Lit Actions, where gamers can participate in private and secure tournaments.
+- **Decentralized gaming tournaments application**: Develop a decentralized gaming tournament platform using Lit Actions, where gamers can participate in private and secure tournaments.
-- **Interactive NFTs**: Build a interective and secured NFT platform using Lit Actions, where NFT attributes can be updated uniquely based on game achievements and external data.
+- **Interactive NFTs**: Build an interactive and secure NFT platform using Lit Actions, where NFT attributes can be uniquely updated based on game achievements and external data.
 - **Player-Owned Virtual Worlds**: Create player-owned virtual worlds using Lit Actions, where users can create, own, and monetize their virtual spaces securely and privately.
 - **Blockchain-Based Asset Trading**: Develop a blockchain-based asset trading platform using Lit Actions, allowing players to securely trade virtual assets across different games.

-## **AI ( Artificial Intelligence )**
+## **AI (Artificial Intelligence)**

 - **Private AI inference**: Develop AI models that run within Lit, ensuring private and secure computations for sensitive data.
 - **Decentralized AI marketplace**: Create a decentralized AI marketplace using Lit Actions, where AI models can be bought and sold securely and privately.